kserve/kserve/README.md

 This project is an evolution of the [original proposal in the Kubeflow repo](https://github.com/kubeflow/kubeflow/issues/2306).
 To know more about KFServing, please [read the docs](/docs)

-To deploy, develop and test KFServing on top of your Knative deployment, please [follow this doc](/docs/DEVELOPER_GUIDE.md).
+For developers looking to contribute, please [follow this doc](/docs/DEVELOPER_GUIDE.md).